James (musician): Nagar Baul (1981–present)

 After several years of stage shows, they came to Dhaka to record their first album, Station Road.
 James composed all the tracks, and wrote the lyrics for five of them.
 Though the album was not a hit, the tracks "Ager Jonome", "Amai Jete Dao" and "Rupshagor" enjoyed moderate success.

-In 1993, they released their second album Jail Theke Bolchhi (Speaking from the Jail).
+In 1993, they released their second album Jail Theke Bolchhi (Speaking from Jail).
 This album was a major hit, and Feelings became a mainstream band.

 James sings psychedelic rock and blues music.
 He has cited Jim Morrison, Mark Knopfler, and Eric Clapton as his influences.

-Many lyricists have written songs for James, including poet Shamsur Rahman, Prince Mahmud, Marjuk Rasel, Shibli and Deholovi.
-Musicians and Music Composers like Lucky Akhand, Manam Ahmed, Prince Mahmud and Shawkat have also composed songs for him.
+Many lyricists have written songs for James, including poet Shamsur Rahman, Prince Mahmud, Marzuk Rasel, Shibli and Deholovi.
+Musicians and music composers like Lucky Akhand, Manam Ahmed, and Shawkat have also composed songs for him.

-The albums he released with Feelings after Station Road (Originally titled Feelings), Jail Theke Bolchhi ,Nagar Baul in 1996, Leis Fita Leis in 1998, Collection of Feelings in 1999.
-His first solo album was Anonna, released in 1989, followed by Palabe Kothai in 1995, Dukkhini Dukkho Korona in 1997, Thik Achhe Bondhu in 1999, Ami Tomader E Lok in 2003, Jonota Express in 2005, Toofan in 2006 and Kal Jomuna in 2009.
+The albums he released with Feelings after Station Road (Originally titled Feelings), Jail Theke Bolchhi, Nagar Baul in 1996, Leis Fita Leis in 1998, Collection of Feelings in 1999.
+His first solo album was Ononna, released in 1989, followed by Palabe Kothai in 1995, Dukkhini Dukkho Korona in 1997, Thik Achhe Bondhu in 1999, Ami Tomader E Lok in 2003, Jonota Express in 2005, Toofan in 2006 and Kal Jomuna in 2009.

 James later renamed Feelings as Nagar Baul.
-The first and only album under the new name was "Dushtu Cheler Dol, released in 2001.
+The first and only album under the new name was Dushtu Cheler Dol, released in 2001.